-Data Object Format Version Number shall indicate the version number of the format described in this section of this document.
-The value for instances of the Data Object structured according to this description shall be 0x00.
-Its value shall be incremented by one for each successive revision.
+Token Type Indicator, stored at Location 0x0000, shall contain an ASCII character “S” (0x53) when the Token is configured for use in Signing Entities and shall contain an ASCII character “A” (0x41) when the Token is configured for use in Authenticating Entities.

-Authentication Key #1 shall be the 32-Byte (256-bit) value currently assigned to the Authentication Key #1 function in the Authentication processing of each authenticated Tunneled Packet.
+Authentication Key #1, stored at Location 0x0001, shall be the 32-Byte (256-bit) value currently assigned to the Authentication Key #1 function in the Authentication processing of each authenticated Tunneled Packet.
 The Authentication Key #1 value will be applied to Authentication of a packet when the Header Extension of the packet indicates use of Authentication Key #1.

-Authentication Key #2 shall be the 32-Byte (256-bit) value currently assigned to the Authentication Key #2 function in the Authentication processing of each authenticated Tunneled Packet.
+Authentication Key #2, stored at Location 0x0002, shall be the 32-Byte (256-bit) value currently assigned to the Authentication Key #2 function in the Authentication processing of each authenticated Tunneled Packet.
 The Authentication Key #2 value will be applied to Authentication of a packet when the Header Extension of the packet indicates use of Authentication Key #2.

-Authentication Key #3 shall be the 32-Byte (256-bit) value currently assigned to the Authentication Key #3 function in the Authentication processing of each authenticated Tunneled Packet.
+Authentication Key #3, stored at Location 0x0003, shall be the 32-Byte (256-bit) value currently assigned to the Authentication Key #3 function in the Authentication processing of each authenticated Tunneled Packet.
 The Authentication Key #3 value will be applied to Authentication of a packet when the Header Extension of the packet indicates use of Authentication Key #3.

-Authentication Key #4 shall be the 32-Byte (256-bit) value currently assigned to the Authentication Key #4 function in the Authentication processing of each authenticated Tunneled Packet.
+Authentication Key #4, stored at Location 0x0004, shall be the 32-Byte (256-bit) value currently assigned to the Authentication Key #4 function in the Authentication processing of each authenticated Tunneled Packet.
 The Authentication Key #4 value will be applied to Authentication of a packet when the Header Extension of the packet indicates use of Authentication Key #4.

-USB Token Identifier shall be a serial number for the USB Token with which it is associated, which, in turn, shall be formatted according to the Cryptoki standard [26].
-The USB Token Identifier shall be unique within the universe of USB Tokens used in a secure network.
-Since each USB Token in a secure network will contain different data, the USB Token Identifier provides a relationship between the data set contained within the USB Token Data Object and the physical USB Token itself.
-The same value contained within the USB Token Identifier Data Item should be displayed on the exterior of the physical USB Token on which it is stored in the Data Object.
+Token Identifier, stored at Location 0x0005, shall be a serial number for the Token with which it is associated.
+The Token Identifier shall be unique within the universe of Tokens used in a secure network.
+Since each Token in a secure network will contain different data, the Token Identifier provides a relationship between the data set contained within the Token’s Data Object and the physical Token itself.
+The same value contained within the Token Identifier Data Item should be displayed on the exterior of the physical Token on which it is stored in the Data Object.
 For any physical display of the Token Identifier value, its hexadecimal value shall be shown.

-Data Object Length shall indicate the length in Bytes of the total Data Object from the start of the first Byte of the Data Item Identifier of the USB Token Identifier (Data Item Identifier value 0x0000) to the end of last Byte of the payload of the last Remote Public Key Data Item.
+Data Object Length, stored in Data Object Location 0x0006, shall indicate the total length in Bytes of the Data Object.

-Local Public Key Value shall be the value of the Public Key derived from the Local Private Key stored on the same USB Token as the Data Object in which the corresponding Local Public Key Value Data Item is stored.
+Local Public Key Value, stored in Data Object Location 0x0007, shall be the value of the Public Key derived from the Local Private Key, which is not exposed.
 The Local Public Key Value Data Item shall be formatted in 160 Bytes of Base64-coded text, including two Object Identifier (OID) values, as described in detail in Section 6.4.6.6 below.

-Local Public Key Creation Time shall be the UTC time at which the Local Public Key Value Data Item was derived from the Local Private Key, formatted as described in detail in Section 6.4.6.6 below.
+Local Public Key Creation Time, stored in Data Object Location 0x0008, shall be the time at which the Local Public Key Value Data Item was derived from the Local Private Key and formatted as described in detail in Section 6.4.6.6 below.

-Local Public Key Fingerprint shall be the Fingerprint value derived and coded as described in detail in Section 6.4.6.6 below.
+Local Public Key Fingerprint, stored in Data Object Location 0x0009, shall be the Fingerprint value derived and coded as described in detail in Section 6.4.6.6 below.